usaid-cs/yesterday-i-learned/django.md

 ### I want to reset all my migrations by [deleting and recreating them](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html), but `makemigrations` isn't doing anything

 You can't delete the `migrations/__init__.py`s in your apps.
 Keep those files, then run `makemigrations` again.

+### `ALTER TABLE`-type migrations kill my app

+Any migration that needs some kind of lock on a table will kill django's connections to the database.

+If you want to alter a table (like for real, not just `help_text` on a field), you need to find ways to do so without adding a lock.
+For postgres, consider strategies like [adding an index concurrently](https://stackoverflow.com/a/42704241/1558430).

+Note that a `CREATE INDEX CONCURRENTLY` index will still block the migration itself.
+It is not asynchronous.